-Should program parameters be updated, the requirements in your contract at the time of signing will apply.
+Should program parameters be updated, the requirements in your agreement at the time of signing will apply.

-Each contract has specific terms.
-Please review your contract or contact saskdocs if you have questions about your ROS agreement.
+Each agreement has specific terms.
+Please review your agreement or contact saskdocs if you have questions about your ROS agreement.

-Multiple ROS contracts are served in the order they are signed.
+Multiple ROS agreements are served in the order they are signed.

 For example, if you are an IMG with an ROS attached to your training program, and are also later awarded a Family Medicine Resident Bursary from the SMA, your IMG return of service will be served first.

 Is there paperwork that I need to complete to advise saskdocs that I have commenced practice?